Aliasmk/aliasmk.github.io/_posts/2022-12-16-version-control-for-pcb-design.md

 caption="Gasp, a second LED?!" alttext="A screenshot of KiCAD showing a circuit with a battery, two resistors and LEDs."%}

 At any time, we can review the entire history of our project by right-clicking the folder of interest, then click TortoiseSVN -> Show Log.
 This gives a nice window showing all the changes made in this folder.
 By right-clicking a revision entry and clicking Browse Repository, you can open the files as they appeared at that point in history.
 Try opening the repository of revision 2 and viewing the .kicad_sch file.
 You should only see one LED present.
-If you would like to revert a file to how it appeared in a previous revision (for example if you made a mistake) you can click the file, then right click the revision and click Update Item to Revision.
+If you would like to revert a file to how it appeared in a previous revision (for example if you made a mistake) you can click the file, then right-click the revision and click Update Item to Revision.
 If you open the schematic file from the file explorer, you'll see the file is back to one LED.

 {% include imgwcaption.html
 imgroot=page.imgroot